Anderson-Lai/Anderson-Timothy-Richard-Ian/README.md

 Move left and right with the left and right arrow keys<br>
 Shooting is automatic

+## Executable
+A compiled executable for WSL / Linux can be found on the "Compiled-Executable" branch in dist/main directory<br>
+Run the executable with ./dist/main/main<br>
+Compiled with pyinstaller<br>

 ## Requirements
 - save preferences
   - customization settings/cosmetics